ibm-cloud-docs/solution-tutorials/users-teams-applications.md

 **A delivery pipeline manages the progression of a build through the environment.** It can be fully automated or include manual validation gates to promote approved builds between environments - this is really open and should be set up to match the company best practices and workflows.

-To support the execution of the build pipeline,  we introduce **a functional user** - a regular IBM Cloud user but a team member with no real identity in the physical world.
+To support the execution of the build pipeline,  we introduce **a functional user** - a regular {{site.data.keyword.cloud_notm}} user but a team member with no real identity in the physical world.
 This functional user will own the delivery pipelines and any other cloud resources requiring strong ownership.
 This approach helps in the case where a team member leaves the company or is moving to another project.
 The functional user will be dedicated to your project and will not change over the lifetime of the project.
 The next thing you will want to create is [an API key](https://console.bluemix.net/docs/iam/apikeys.html#manapikey) for this functional user.
 You will select this API key when you setup the DevOps pipelines, or when you want to run automation scripts, to impersonate the functional user.

 When it comes to assigning responsibilities to the project team members, let's define the following roles and related permissions: